praekeltfoundation/junebug/docs/http_api.rst

    Get the most recent logs for a specific channel.

    :query int n:
-       The amount of logs to fetch.
+       The number of logs to fetch.

    The response is a list of logs, with each log taking the following form: